-As an independent expert, it is important that the quantity surveyor is aware of the concept of legal professional privilege, and the circumstances in which it may arise.
-There are also important differences in practice and procedure across Australian jurisdictions which have a bearing on whether or not draft expert reports may be required to be disclosed.
+As an independent expert, the quantity surveyor must be aware of the concept of legal professional privilege, and the circumstances in which it may arise.
+There are important differences in practice and procedure across Australian jurisdictions that have a bearing on whether or not draft expert reports, or even solicitor's file note of a conversation with an expert (e.g., although obiter, the 2021 comment by Justice Dalton in Landel Pty Ltd & Anor v Insurance Australia Ltd), may be required to be disclosed.
 These matters are for discussion with the solicitors for the party retaining the quantity surveyor.